Seven Strategic Interview Questions to Ask Candidates as a CEO

 Putting It All Together

 If you own a company, especially a startup, hiring should not be taken lightly.
-Building a strong initial team will determine a lot of your organization’s growth and success.
+Building a strong initial team will determine a lot of your organization's growth and success.
 You should dedicate time and effort to each candidate—even if you are the busiest person in your organization.
-Keep this in mind: the smaller your company is, the greater the impact each new hire will have on your company.

 Lupa empowers you to make smart hiring decisions, ensuring you find the perfect candidate match for your company's needs.
 Learn more about how we support your interview and filtering process here.